 The research conducted to date shows that each software developer spends eleven hours a week on average ("Motivation of software developers in open source projects: an internet-based survey of contributors to the Linux kernel", 2003) [143].
 However, this figure can be deceptive, since there is an enormous variation in the time spent by software developers.
 In the study Free/libre and open source software.
-Survey and study, part IV: "Survey of developers", 2002 [126], 22.5% of those surveyed said that their contribution was less than two hours per week, and this figure increased to 26.5% for those spending two to five hours per week; between six and ten hours was the time spent by 21.0%, while 14.1% spent between eleven and twenty hours per week and 7.1%, over forty hours per week.
+Survey and study, part IV: "Survey of developers", 2002 [126], 22.5% of those surveyed said that their contribution was less than two hours per week, and this figure increased to 26.5% for those spending two to five hours per week; between six and ten hours was the time spent by 21.0%, while 14.1% spent between eleven and twenty hours per week; 9.2% claimed that the time they spent developing free software was between twenty and forty hours per week and 7.1%, over forty hours per week.

-•

 Hours per week Percentage

 Less than 2 hours 22.5%

 Between 2 and 5 hours 26.1%

 Between 5 and 10 hours 21.0%

 Between 10 and 20 hours 14.1%

-Between 20 and 40 hours 9.2%

-More than 40 hours 7.1%